WKRCA PUBLIC POLICY POSITIONS

 During each state and federal legislative session, the WKRCA Board of Directors reviews proposed legislation for a position recommendation, either in support or opposition.
 Speakers are invited to present to the Board on specific legislation or on issues that are important to our member counties.
 Background information on a specific bill or issue is provided to the Board.
 A position recommendation is then approved and communicated to our area legislators or our Congressional delegation as appropriate.

-Below are positions that the Board approved for 2018 and currently for 2019:
+Below are positions that the Board approved for 2023:

 Tax Reform: Supports a statewide constitutional amendment vote as the first step toward equalizing and modernizing local government taxing revenue options.
 Local governments need tools to diversify local revenue, improve communities, and continue growth and development.
 Currently, Section 181 of the Kentucky Constitution limits the types of taxes local governments can levy and not all cities and counties have the same taxing authority.
 The current discrepancy across the state creates winners and losers within Kentucky and when Kentucky competes with other states.

 Infrastructure Funding: Supports legislation that provides new and sustainable funding to support the maintenance and improvements needed on our transportation network (Roads, Airports, Riverports, Railroads, Transit Systems, Local Economic Development Sites and Broadband), and allows the building of an infrastructure system that supports the Commonwealth in the 21st Century.

 Workforce: Supports a broad-based approach to fill our current jobs, prepare for the future, ensure our workers are trained for the positions in our region, and to help grow our population.
 Strategies should include:

 o Setting a goal for growing our workforce that should also help to grow our region and state’s population.